john-szetho/code-playground/README.md

-# Hello
+#### Hello student,

+This is your code playground for today.
-This is a Code Playground and today we will be exploring a few Simple Tricks :D
+In this workshop, we will be exploring a few simple coding tricks :D

+Here is a list with some instructions:

 1. Hover states
 2. Custom cursors